maichaouat/task-manager/README.md

 **Logging & Monitoring:** Use AWS CloudWatch, Prometheus, and Grafana to monitor system health, detect bottlenecks, and trigger alerts.

-**Performance Optimization:** Tune thread pools and use HikariCP for efficient DB connection management.

 ## 🌐 Frontend Hosting